mansam/fossbox/content/thengrad-day-41.md

 Author: thengrad
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Just crossed my fingers and hoped that what I ended up submitting to develop ...
+Summary: Just crossed my fingers and hoped that what I ended up submitting to develop wasn't complete broken and ruin the code for everyone.
+But I was asked to drop the code set up as many of the XOs as I could so that we could go to on a field trip and teach young minds about free and open source programming.
+So while my group was busy and I couldn't set up Lemonade Stand on my own because I didn't know at all how the code they put in to translated worked or why it was giving me an error I tried to set  ...

 Just crossed my fingers and hoped that what I ended up submitting to develop wasn't complete broken and ruin the code for everyone.
 But I was asked to drop